Annie-ThiTham-Ta/annie-thitham-ta.github.io/README.md

 Welcome to my website!

 I am a PhD candidate in Economics at the University of Strathclyde, Glasgow, the UK.
 My supervisors are [Dr. Jonathan Norris](https://jonathan-norris.github.io/) and [Dr. Otto Lenhart](https://ottolenhart.com/).
-My research interests lie primarily in the areas of health economics, applied microeconomics, political economics, and public health development.
+My research interests lie primarily in the areas of health economics, applied microeconomics, political economics, and development economics.

 Please refer to my [CV](CV.pdf) for further information.
 I am a [Fellow of the Higher Education Academy (FHEA)](Fellowship.pdf).